jjovelc/JovelJ_JovelJ_workshops/scRNAseq_2024/scVelo_blog/RNAvelocity.md

 Subsequently, celltypist [2,3] can be used to classify cells (to assign cell types).

-Leiden clusters are not going to be used by celltypist to classify cell types, but gives us a first idea of the number of cell types present in the dataset and could also be used to manually annotate cell clusters, identifying markers by differential expression analysis, as exemplified in the workshop.
+However, Leiden clusters are not used by celltypist to classify cell types, but gives us a first idea of the number of cell types (clusters) present in the dataset.
+Such clusters could also be used to manually annotate cell clusters, identifying markers by differential expression analysis, as exemplified in the workshop.

-Celltypist maps the gene expression profile of individual cells in the quety dataset to the reference model and uses this mapping to prefict the most probable cell type for each cell.
+Celltypist maps the gene expression profile of individual cells in the query dataset to the reference model and uses this mapping to prefict the most probable cell type for each cell.

-A hybrid of the two approaches can be used too.
+A hybrid approach including manual annotation and celltypist annotations can be used too.
 It is, the leiden clusters could be manually annotated using the information provided by celltypist plus any other trustable source of information.

 To use celltypist, first, download the machine learning models for cell classification.